Hossein-Noroozpour/gx3d/README.md

   - It should not have not applied modifier.
   - All of its face must be triangle.
   - It should not have neither parent nor child.
+  - It has following types:

+    - Basic:

+      - It name starts with `mesh-basic-`.

 - Model